hzorkic/eblock_generator_for_spike_display/README.md

 # eblock generator for spike display
-## An tool to generate custom SARS-CoV-2 spike mutation eblocks as described in Javanmardi et al. (2020) Rapid characterization of spike variants via mammalian cell surface display.
+### A tool to generate custom SARS-CoV-2 spike mutation eblocks as described in Javanmardi et al. (2020) Rapid characterization of spike variants via mammalian cell surface display.

-Input:
+### Input:
-You absolutely MUST upload an .xlsx fiel with the following format:
+You absolutely **MUST** upload an .xlsx fiel with the following format:
 ![input example](https://user-images.githubusercontent.com/56274447/113521071-c89a0900-955c-11eb-8672-267904fe9ad9.png)

+Keep the following part cut offs in mind when selecting your multiplexed mutation strings:

 If using WINDOWS:
 - press "Windows" + "R" keys together